Simple tables use a question-style syntax where the type

 Allows respondents to select options for each column instead of each row. vscale: y is only for use with radio and checkbox tables. |

 Tip!
-For a list of table formatting and header tags, see Table formatting and Table headers.
+For a list of table formatting and header tags, see Table formatting and display options and Table headers.

 Additional examples